headforwards-spd/headforwards-website/src/pages/info-pages/training.md

     type: quote-component
   - content:
       - text: >-
-          An appetite for learning is a key characteristic of a Headforwards team member so self-motivators will find ample opportunities to learn from their peers.
+          An appetite for learning is a key characteristic of our people.
+If you are self-motivated, you’ll fit in well and you will find ample opportunities to learn from some fantastic people.

           As well as our emphasis on knowledge sharing, we organise event